phizzl3/Count-Files-By-Type/README.md

  Steps through a directory and outputs a count of each filetype inside.

+* Gets directory containing the files.
+	* Checks for directory to be passed with terminal command. (sys.argv[1])
-* Asks for a directory via drag-and-drop.
+	* Asks for a directory via input/drag-and-drop if not found in terminal command.
 * Walks through the directory and subdirectories and generates a dictionary of extensions and their counts.
 * Displays the totals for each extension to the console.
 * (Optionally) Outputs a file ("file_counts.txt") to the User's Downloads folder with the extensions and counts.